-- 4.22 The College keeps all records of all incidents involving students in the student management system and any incidents involving staff in staff files. - 4.23 All incidents will be reported to the Executive Management team.
-The data about any potential or actual incidents or concerns will be collated and a report will be prepared and presented.
-Confidentiality and information privacy will be upheld, in accordance with the legislative requirements and the College Privacy Policy. - 4.24 Any improvements required to enhance the campus safety will be discussed and implemented as appropriate.
+- 4.22 The College keeps all records of all incidents involving students in the student management system and any incidents involving staff in staff files. - 4.23 All incidents will be reported to the Senior Management team and the School Council. - 4.24 The data about any potential or actual incidents or concerns will be collated and a report will be prepared and presented.
+Confidentiality and information privacy will be upheld, in accordance with the legislative requirements and the Privacy Policy and Procedure. - 4.25 Any improvements required to enhance the campus safety will be discussed and implemented as appropriate.